giorgiovilardo/RpgKataInFSharp/README.md

 * Yes, "refactor"
 * Tried to rationalize everything
 * ClassedCharacter type then needs generic functions? should character be a DU?

+#### After

+* kinda easy to implement the range check
+* functions are starting to have too many responsibilities and being too big
+  * I don't get how to correctly chain them specially when a bool check is required to proceed and I don't want to use `failwith`
+    * probably validation via `Some/None` type?
+Or a `ValidatedCharacter` type?
+  * Then I need to carry `Some/None` or `Ok/Error` through the whole pipe